Book a Call

 Journaling: How to Heal and Gain Self-Knowledge through the Practice of Journaling

-I was never one to journal when I was young, so starting as an adult has been enriching.
-Creative writing and journaling have allowed me to open up portals within myself, allowing younger parts of me who experienced abuse to have a voice that they never had before.
+I was never one to journal when I was young, so starting as an adult has been deeply enriching.
+Creative writing and journaling have opened portals within me, giving younger parts of me—once unheard—the voice they never had.

-I often write from prompts and use the exercises in The Way of the Journal Workbook by Kathleen Adams.
+I often write creatively from prompts and use the exercises in The Way of the Journal Workbook by Kathleen Adams when I am looking to heal.
 Additionally, I journal with God, listening to that small, still voice within, asking questions, receiving insights, and deepening the relationship.
 Let’s explore more about these different ways:

 Journaling For Healing